skip to main content

 2.7

-No employee should make unauthorized use of Caltech resources for their personal benefit or for the benefit of any other person.
+Employees must not use Caltech resources for their personal benefit or for the benefit of any other person.
 Incidental personal use of resources is authorized by Caltech.
-See Acceptable Use of Electronic Information and Computing Resources Policy, and JPL Rules for requirements on incidental use and activities at JPL.
+See Acceptable Use of Electronic Information and Computing Resources Policy and JPL Rules for requirements on incidental use and activities at JPL.

 2.8